Damn you Quakers

 You strain out a gnat and swallow a camel

-Damn you who brag about Woolman and Abolition
+Damn you who brag about John Woolman and Levi Coffin

 Did you listen to them when they spoke?